craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/Absolute Power/Alaturmian God NPCs/Grand Pantheon.md

 - smells of sweat, gunpowder
 - Certi'alkior appears to their followers in battle before their final stand, though seeing her is not considered a holy sentence to death
 	- ask the Paladin Wyruq the Grave Presence

+#### Burraw
+- the god of fat harvests
+- feels like warm bread, sand between your toes
+- smells of baked good, spice

 ## Gods of Triumph
 Some creatures of this place have become so powerful that they have become god-like, and their rules begin to change.
 They need worshipers like any other god, but unlike others, their power comes from the stories people tell about them.